 As the school year starts, you might be wondering about the risks of getting sick with COVID-19.

-Their take: The risk of contracting COVID-19 from eating lunch in class is medium risk.
+Their take: The risk of contracting COVID-19 from a field trip is high risk.

 For more answers on what is low, medium, or high risk, visit newsy.com/whatstherisk.